 Step 1 – Writing the Markup

-I created a basic container that contains several elements, each of which contains additional elements like a title, an image, some text, and a button.
+A basic container holds several cards.
+Each card contains a title, optional image, some text, and a button.

 <div class="flex-alignment">